 Great news!
 American Cruise ships are currently sailing!
 We are your resource for the most up to date information around vaccination & testing requirements, whether you will need a mask, taking shore excursions, and health & safety measurements taken by the cruise line.

 Do I need a vaccine to travel on an American Cruise?

-- Guests will be asked to show proof of vaccination and will be required to complete a pre-embarkation health declaration certifying their vaccination status.
+Guests will be required to show proof of COVID-19 vaccination and complete a pre-embarkation health declaration certifying their vaccination status.
 Vaccination requirements may vary by state and region travelled, but all eligible guests should become vaccinated.

 We do not collect vaccination cards or store proof of vaccination.
 Those cruise lines that have vaccine requirements to cruise will likely ask for proof at the time of boarding.

 - All guests embarking on American Cruise Lines vessels must take a COVID-19 test as part of the boarding process.